List of Re:Zero characters: Sin Archbishops

 One of the leaders of the Witch Cult, who represents the sin of Lust.
 Capella is considered to be the worst personality wise within the Sin Archbishops.
 She speaks in a way that sounds like she spat and trampled upon courtesy, complete with a child like cruelty.
 She claims that all the love and respect in the world exists to be monopolized by her, changing her and others' appearances so that everyone would come to love her, making her a monster that plays with the dignity and values of people, all the while spitting her brand of ridicule.
 She is shown to not think highly of her fellow Sin Archbishops, referring to them with degrading nicknames when not using their names.
+Capella wields the Authority of Lust, which gives her the power to use her Transmutation and Transfiguration ability.
+This ability not only allows her to transform and alter her own body into anything she desires, but also rapidly heal and regenerate herself from any injury.
+Capella's ability is not just limited to herself, as she can also manipulate and transform the bodies of other creatures, and she can turn corpses into creatures called Demi-Beasts.